lxsmnsyc/thaler/README.md

 ## Custom Server Functions

 Thaler allows you to define your own server functions.
-It has to be provided through the `functions` config and has the following interface:
+Custom server functions must call one of thaler's internally defined server functions (e.g. `$$server` from `thaler/server` and `thaler/client`) and it has to be defined through the `functions` config and has the following interface:

 ```js
 // This is based on the unplugin integration